MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 1. In Business Central, search for and open the **Copilot & AI capabilities** page.
 1. Switch the **Allow data movement** toggle on or off as desired.

 After an Azure OpenAI Service becomes available in the geography of your Business Central environment, your environment is automatically connected to it.
-At that point, the **Allow data movement** option no longer appears on the **Copilot & AI capabilities** page.
+At that point, the **Allow data movement** toggle no longer appears on the **Copilot & AI capabilities** page.

 ## Activate features